Tawang Monastery Arunachal Pradesh is the world’s second largest monastery.

 The conversation was soon accompanied by a small incident that further validated the belief and inspired me to practice compassion myself.

 I don’t remember his name but the message he left me with was something indelible.
 As I stumbled upon his cute novice face and started with my routine photo shoot accompanied by questions like where he came from and what he’s learning in the monastery, we found a spider crawling on the floor.

-When I asked him why he did so, he struggled a bit to put this forward and said: “because we are humans and we are meant not to harm others”.
+When I asked him why he did so, he struggled a bit to put this forward and said: “because we are humans and we are meant to look after others”.

-I’ve often heard Buddhists talking about wisdom and compassion but witnessing such a small child practicing it with such innocence was simply overwhelming.
-What do you think?
-Let me know in the comments.
+I’ve often heard Buddhists talking about wisdom and compassion but witnessing such a small child practising it with such innocence was simply overwhelming.